Global Warming And Santa

 Hot under the collar

 Days later, I attended the public meeting of the Planning Committee at New Milton for their new crematorium.
 That night, at 3am I am lying in bed, fretting, unable to sleep.
 The council chairman at the meeting assured everyone that, having studied all the emissions data, there was nothing to worry about.
 For me, having spent 45 years working with cremators and aware of how little we know about incineration, that was a hard sell.
 In the past few years alone, the understanding that microparticulates, tiny unburnt particles, are far more harmful than previously realised has come to the fore.
 I read the website for the Westerleigh Group, who will run this facility along with 30 other crematoria.
 The website is a model for greenwashing and you would never know that they operate an industrial incinerator, or two, at each of their sites.
+For instance, what happens to metal waste?

 The end of the world is nigh